Jose01000111/MongoDB-Security-Data-Lake-Day-1-/README.md

-# 💾 MongoDB Data Federation  ➡️ 📈 Splunk Integration  ➡️ Threat Modeling 🔐
+# 💾 MongoDB Data Federation-setup  ➡️ 📈 Splunk Integration  ➡️ Threat Modeling 🔐

 ## In this lab, I set up a **MongoDB Atlas Data Federation environment** to simulate a SOC workflow.
 My goal was to create a foundation where I could collect, store, and analyze security log data from multiple sources.
 Later, I plan to pull logs from **Splunk** or other sources, enrich them, and explore the data using **Compass, Charts, and advanced queries** like vector search and NLP for threat detection.